srdncbedo/F0.1/README.md

 # F0.1
-An F1 toy car made out of deodorant can which can be controlled by phone using dabble.
+A little aerobic toy car born to be out of wasted can obliged to be 3D printed.
+It can be controlled by your phone using dabble!